METHODOLOGY FOR FIRE SAFETY RISK ASSESSMENT (FSRA) STUDY

 The aim of FSRA is to assess the probability of fire in the workplace occurring and its potential consequences in order to determine the risk to People, Assets, the Environment and Reputation.
 The FSRA can be carried out as part of a more general risk assessment or as a specific exercise.

-hazards, to ensure adequate measures to stop fire starting and that adequate fire protection measures are in place to protect everyone in the building.
+The risk assessment process involves an inspection of the premises to identify potential fire hazards, to ensure adequate measures to stop fire starting and that adequate fire protection measures are in place to protect everyone in the building.

 5.2.
 Methodology